varnholt/danish/README.md

 # Grammar

 # Glottal Stop
-The bit after ' is not pronounced
+The bit after ' is not pronounced.
 The syllable before the ' is stressed